Combining 3-momentum and kinetic energy on Galilei/Newton spacetime: Galilei/Newton Spacetime, Baryon Conservation, and Mass Conservation

 The congruence of worldlines of continuum elements exists on $\mathbb{G}$, with tangent vector field $\bm{U}$.
-This 4-velocity is still related to baryon number flux by Eq.~(\ref{eq:ContinuumFourVelocity}), but is now related to the 3-velocity by
+This 4-velocity is still related to baryon number flux by Equation~(\ref{eq:ContinuumFourVelocity}), but is now related to the 3-velocity by

-Baryon number conservation is still expressed by Eq.~(\ref{eq:BaryonConservation}).
+Baryon number conservation is still expressed by Equation~(\ref{eq:BaryonConservation}).

 Even without the notions of a (pseudo-)norm or orthogonality afforded by a spacetime metric, spacelike projections and in particular decompositions with respect to timelike vector fields are still available on $\mathbb{G}$, but care must be taken to understand their geometric implications.